|

 The over representation of indigenous Australians in the justice setting is well documented and the reasons for this are multifactorial.
 However limited gains have been made to address these issues which have generally been addressed through mainstream and non-indigenous service approaches.
 As a collective we need to incorporate more indigenous ways of thinking and knowing to address the burden of dis-ease that his faced by indigenous Australians in custody and the justice setting, from within custody but also in the community and to prevent reincarceration and promote re-connection with family and community.
 We need to look at and incorporate what has been shown to work for indigenous Australians but also how to support services to utilise these approaches within the mainstream setting.
 In this presentation I will look at approaches that services can take to achieve this.

+Dr Marshall Watson is a descendant of the Noongar people of the southwest of WA.
+He is a consultant psychiatrist, dual trained in both child and adolescent and forensic psychiatry.
+He is currently working in private practice is also a consultant psychiatrist with Queensland health Forensic child and youth mental health service.
 He has previously been the clinical lead for forensic child and adolescent forensic mental health services is South Australia.
 Dr Watson is and associate researcher with the Telethon Kids Institute and is also a Chief investigator through the university of Queensland, for IMHIP-Youth: A multi-disciplinary collaboration to embed and evaluate a model of social and emotional wellbeing care for Indigenous adolescents who experience detention.
+Dr Watson sits the RANZCP's section of Child and Adolescent Forensic Psychiatry and Aboriginal Torres Strait Islander Mental Health Subcommittee.
+His professional interests include medical leadership, cultural competency in health care, and the mental health of young people both in the forensic system and out of home care. |

 Dr. Stuart Kinner | Improving (Mental) Health Outcomes after Incarceration: Whose Responsibility is it?